 It's also important to understand that Insomnia is often caused by an underlying health condition; especially long-term or chronic insomnia.

-If you regularly have sleep problems, you may need to talk to a medical professional to find out if there is another health condition causing it.
+If you regularly have sleep problems, you may need to talk to a medical professional to find out if there is another health condition that might be causing it.